Love Is a Many Strangled Thing

 "Love Is a Many Strangled Thing" is the seventeenth episode of the twenty-second season of the American animated television series The Simpsons.
+The episode was directed by Mike Frank Polcino and written by Bill Odenkirk.
 It first aired on Fox in the United States on March 27, 2011.

+In this episode, Homer attends therapy to stop physically hurting Bart, which causes him to become a bully.
+Former basketball player Kareem Abdul-Jabbar and Paul Rudd guest starred.
+The episode received positive reviews.

 Plot

 After saving Mr. Burns' life, Homer wins tickets to an NFL game between the Springfield Atoms and the Miami Dolphins, and takes the whole family.
 During the game, everybody starts to dance in front of the screen, but Bart does not want to dance, saying "Everybody Dance Now" is 'a little bossy' for his liking.
 Homer tries to make him dance by tickling him, but he inadvertently humiliates Bart in front of the stadium crowd when he tickles Bart until he wets himself.
-To make matters worse, the stadium owners take pity on Bart and try to dry his shorts off by opening the roof, but Russian spy satellites capture the image of Bart with wet shorts, leading to widespread humiliation on the Internet, and an invasion by Russia, who see his urine-soaked shorts as a sign of American weakness.
+To make matters worse, when the stadium owners take pity on Bart and try to dry his shorts off by opening the roof, Russian spy satellites capture the image of Bart with wet shorts, leading to widespread humiliation on the Internet, and an invasion by Russia, who see his urine-soaked shorts as a sign of American weakness.

-Later that night, Marge scolds Homer for hurting Bart's feelings, and encourages him to enroll in a fathering enrichment class taught by therapist Dr. Zander.
-During the class, Homer casually mentions that he often strangles Bart for his mischievous behavior.
+Later that night, Marge tells off Homer for hurting Bart's feelings, and encourages him to enroll in a fathering enrichment class taught by therapist Dr. Zander.
+During the class, Homer casually mentions that he often strangles Bart for his bad behavior.
 Shocked to learn of Homer's violence towards Bart, Dr. Zander conducts a series of treatments in the next session.
-Dr. Zander's friend, the towering basketball player Kareem Abdul-Jabbar, teaches Homer what it feels like "to be young, small, and terrified" by strangling him mercilessly all the time, even going as far as letting his friends strangle Homer as well.
+The towering basketball player Kareem Abdul-Jabbar teaches Homer what it feels like "to be young, small, and terrified" by strangling him mercilessly all the time, even going as far as letting his friends strangle Homer as well.